-‘We’re not going away’: Protestors gather at the Capitol in support of Trump
+‘We’re not going away’: Protestors gather at the capitol in support of Trump

 Many of the supporters agree on similar topics, fighting against issues like abortion rights, and supporting a more “open state” in light of the recent surge in coronavirus cases in Kansas.

-One supporter, who drove more than two hours to the Capitol from Wichita, said she will not be silenced, and hopes there will be a change soon.
+One supporter, who drove more than two hours to Topeka from Wichita, said she will not be silenced and hopes there will be a change soon.

 “We’re not going away,” Rosa Sullivan said.
 “We will continue to fight, and as the young people say, ‘We are woke!'”

 Event participants said they will continue to hold rallies until every “legal vote” is counted.
-There will be another rally at the State Capitol on Saturday, Nov.
+There will be another rally at the capitol on Saturday, Nov.
 14, at 12 p.m.